Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Sāvatthī.
+The Buddha was staying in Sāvatthī.
 At that time, bhikkhus and bhikkhunīs weren’t forbidden from entering king Pasenadi’s eastern park and pond.
 Then the group-of-six bhikkhunīs went to the park and had worldly conversations.
 They defecated, urinated, sneezed, and spat on the fresh grass.
 They also wrapped their impurities in lotus leaves and put them into the water of the pond.
 The next morning, king Pasenadi and the ladies of the inner palace went together to visit the park and the pond.
 At that time, the palace ladies had been confined to the inner palace without going out for a long time.
 So at the beginning, they were happy, thrilled, and excited to go on an outing and have fun.
 They all stood and looked around at the fresh grass.
 (They saw the leaf packages in the grass, and thought:) “This is for us,” and when they went and picked them up, their hands were soiled with mud.
 So they went to the water wanting to wash themselves.
 Again, they saw that there were packages on the water and they thought: “The young men heard that we’re going out.
 They must have made these packages of perfume to treat us.”
 Then they went and picked them up, and soiled their hands.
 They went and informed the king: “What kind of impure stuff is this?”
 The king summoned the park keeper and asked: “Who soiled this park?”
 He answered: “There weren’t any other people, (except) the group-of-six bhikkhunīs who yesterday had worldly conversations, played, and then left.”

 For this reason, the bhikkhunīs went and informed … The Buddha said: “This is an unwholesome thing. … Those who have already heard it should listen again: